gjuchault/typescript-service-starter/README.md

 ### Tests

-typescript-library-starter uses [ava](https://github.com/avajs/ava) and [esbuild-register](https://github.com/egoist/esbuild-register) so that there is no need to compile before the tests start running.
+typescript-service-starter uses [ava](https://github.com/avajs/ava) and [esbuild-register](https://github.com/egoist/esbuild-register) so that there is no need to compile before the tests start running.
 The coverage is done through [nyc](https://github.com/istanbuljs/nyc).

 Commands: